ryankanno/ansible-roles/README.md

 My [Ansible](https://github.com/ansible/ansible) playbooks.

-As a warning, these playbooks will be in somewhat a state of flux for the next few weeks as I migrate infrastructure codes to Ansible. :D
+As a warning, these playbooks will be in somewhat a state of flux for the next few weeks as I migrate infrastructure codes to Ansible.
+These are generally the technologies I tend to install for new machines.

 Follow the instructions over at [vagrant-ansible](https://github.com/ryankanno/vagrant-ansible) to play around with them!